eclectic-coding/rails_webhook_outbox/README.md

 ## Usage

-Include the `Dispatchable` concern in your models:
+Include `RailsWebhookOutbox::Dispatchable` in any ActiveRecord model to automatically dispatch webhooks on lifecycle events:

 ```ruby
 class Order < ApplicationRecord